LLB (Hons), BCom (Hons)(Economics), University of Otago; LLM, New York University.

-- Acted for a major trading bank in its defence of claims relating to the alleged misselling of financial products.
+- Represented ANZ in its successful defence of claims relating to the alleged misselling of financial products.

-- Advised clients on competition and consumer law issues.
+- Advised clients on major competition and consumer law litigation.